zploskey/chemdb/README.md

 ChemDB uses encrypted sessions.
 You will need to set a unique encryption key.
 In chemdb/app/config/config.php, set $config['encryption_key'] to a 32
 character passphrase/key containing numbers and upper- and lower-case letters.
-There are various ways to generate random passphrases Feel free to use whatever method you like.

 A Note of Logins and Security
 -----------------------------